OUR TEAM

 • AMBER SCOTT

 Amber Scott is a Minneapolis native with Liberian roots.
-She works as a Creative Director with NEO Narrative.
-Her most revent project, Neocentric, was a photo and video series celebrating Black Music Month.
-In addition, Amber does social media outreach and logistical planning for ZOMA House.
 Currently a third year student at Morgan State University, Amber studies Biology on the Pre-Med track.
 She is a student leader on campus for organizations such as Sisters in Medicine and Bold and Beautiful.
 She enjoys reading, going to creative events, and fitness.

 OUR ORGANIZATIONS